Toxic Chemicals in Building Materials

 Our Impact

-- The Home Depot, Lowe’s, Menards, Floor and Decor, and others committed to stop selling vinyl flooring containing hormone-disrupting phthalates—stopping the use of tens of millions of pounds of phthalates.
+- Major retailers—including The Home Depot, Lowe’s, Menards, and Floor & Decor—committed to ending sales of vinyl flooring with hormone-disrupting phthalates, eliminating the use of tens of millions of pounds of toxic chemicals.

-- The Home Depot and Lowe’s committed to ban PFAS stain resistance treatments in the carpets and rugs they sell.
+- The Home Depot and Lowe’s also pledged to stop selling carpets and rugs with PFAS-based stain-resistant treatments.

-- TFF helped a key affordable housing organization create a resource for affordable housing developers to transition to safer building products.
+- Toxic-Free Future partnered with a leading affordable housing organization to develop a resource helping developers transition to safer building materials.

-- Washington state is implementing regulatory restrictions on PFAS in carpet, rugs, home textiles and treatments and phthalates in vinyl flooring.
+- Washington state is now implementing regulatory restrictions on PFAS in carpets, rugs, home textiles, and treatments, as well as on phthalates in vinyl flooring

 HEALTHIER BUILDING MATERIALS